Vegan Pumpkin Bread (Easy + Healthy)

 Top Tips!

-• Don’t overmix batter.
-Just mix until there are not streaks of flour.
+- Don’t overmix the batter.
+Just mix until there are no streaks of flour.
 Overmixing may result in a loaf that does not rise well and may become gummy in the center.

-• For best results, remove loaf from pan after 10 minutes and let cool on wire rack.
-Letting your loaf remain in the pan while cooling may result in a soggy bottom and possibly gummy center.
+- For best results, remove the loaf from the pan after 10 minutes and let it cool on a wire rack.
+Letting your loaf remain in the pan while cooling may result in a soggy bottom and possibly a gummy center.

 F&Qs